 The process will be optimized too, through principles such as LEAN or Advantage Strategy.
 The boundaries between architect, engineer, constructor and client will blur.
 There will be far more collaboration between designer and constructor, as contracts converge and modular solutions can be chosen earlier, reducing site labour, increasing speed and assuring quality at significantly lower costs.

 The idea of building twice as fast, for half the cost, to last twice as long is not a dream.
 That’s just the level of change that produces the kind of returns that these start-ups are aiming for.
 I absolutely believe that it’s possible if we set our minds to it.

 Data will be vital in this new world.
 Learning from one project to another will be expected and knowledge will travel freely around the world via open-source networks.
 There will inevitably be questions about intellectual property.
 But the start-ups I work with give their elevator pitch in front of everyone — industry experts, investors, their peers, the competition.
 They also provide data about how successful their product has been in operation.
 Open source is god in the start-up world.
 They believe that if you share what you’re doing, you will gain from other people helping you and giving you free advice.
 It’s Wikipedia versus Encyclopedia Britannica.

 For many of these firms, their concepts are proven and their greatest concern is adoption: how to get the industry to accept change.
 The most striking thing about start-ups is that they have no fear of the status quo.
 Instead of starting with the legal or technical reasons why something won’t work, they believe every problem can be solved by technology.
 There’s a solution to everything, and if somebody says no, it’s just one step closer to a “yes”.

-Steve Burrows is executive vice president at WSP and a visiting lecturer at Stanford University
+Steve Burrows is a former executive vice president at WSP and a visiting lecturer at Stanford University